styck/NightraidersAtari/README.md

 	"withDebug": true
 }

-Once the atasm-build.json is complete (there is also an ATasm command to create it), within Visual Code to to View -> Command Palette, type ATasm to see the available commands, use "Atasm: Assemble source code and debug in Altirra" to run and debug the game.
+Once the atasm-build.json is complete (there is also an ATasm command to help create it), within Visual Code to to View -> Command Palette, type ATasm to see the available commands, use "Atasm: Assemble source code and debug in Altirra" to run and debug the game.